 - a.
-Convictions for felony drug trafficking pursuant to F.S.
-893.135 including agreeing, conspiring, combining, or confederating with another person to commit the act committed on or after August 22, 1996, results in the permanent disqualification for TCA benefits with the first violation, provided the conviction has not been expunged by a court. - b.
-Fraudulent statements or representations about identity or residence to receive multiple benefits results in a disqualification period of ten years for each violation. - c.
-For all other TCA program violations, the disgualification periods are:
+Program violations involving trafficking of Temporary Cash Assistance benefits in the amount of \$500 or more, the disqualification period is permanent for the first violation if found guilty in a Court of law. - b.
+Convictions for felony drug trafficking pursuant to section 893.135, F.S. including agreeing, conspiring, combining, or confederating with another person to commit the act committed on or after Aug.
+22, 1996, results in the permanent disqualification for TCA benefits with the first violation, provided the conviction has not been expunged by a court.
+If a court expunges the felony drug trafficking conviction, the individual is not subject to the disqualification.
+The individual must provide proof of the expungement. - c.
+If the illegal behavior that led to the conviction occurred on or before 8/22/96, the disqualification does not apply regardless of the date of the conviction.

-- 1. 12 months for the first violation

-- 2. 24 months for the second violation

-- 3. Permanent disqualification for the third violation
+- d.
+Fraudulent statements or representations about identity or residence to receive multiple benefits results in a disqualification period of ten years for each violation. - e.
+An individual, who is a fleeing felon or probation violator, is disqualified from participation in the TCA Program as long as they are a fleeing felon or probation violator. - f.
+For all other TCA program violations, the disqualification periods are: - 1.
+12 months for the first violation - 2.
+24 months for the second violation - 3.
+Permanent disqualification for the third violation

-SECTION 9: PROVISIONS RELATED TO COMMUNITY WORK (s.
-414.55, F.S.)
+SECTION 9: PROVISIONS RELATED TO COMMUNITY WORK (section 414.55, F.S.)

-Not later than one year after the date of enactment of this Act (PRWORA), unless the chief executive officer of the state opts out of this provision by notifying the Secretary, a State must, consistent with the exception provided in section 407(e)(2), require a parent or caretaker receiving assistance under the program who, after receiving such assistance for 2 months is not exempt from work requirements and is not engaged in work, as determined under section 407(c), to participate in community service employment, with minimum hours per week and tasks to be determined by the State. (s.
-402(a)(1)(B)(iv))
+Not later than one year after the date of enactment of this Act (PRWORA), unless the chief executive officer of the state opts out of this provision by notifying the Secretary, a State must, consistent with the exception provided in Section 407(e)(2), require a parent or caretaker receiving assistance under the program who, after receiving such assistance for 2 months is not exempt from work requirements and is not engaged in work, as determined under section 407(c), to participate in community service employment, with minimum hours per week and tasks to be determined by the State.
+(Section 402(a)(1)(B)(iv))

-The State opted out of this provision as provided for in s.
-414.55, F.S., that requires the Governor to minimize the liability of the state by opting out of the special provisions of s.
-402(a)(1)(B)(iv), of the SSA, as amended by PRWORA.
-DCF and SWDB must implement the community work program in accordance with the provisions of s.
-445.024, F.S.
+The State opted out of this provision as provided for in section 414.55, F.S., that requires the Governor to minimize the liability of the state by opting out of the special provisions of Section 402(a)(1)(B)(iv), of the SSA, as amended by PRWORA.
+The Department and SWDB must implement the community work program in accordance with the provisions of section 445.024, F.S.

-SECTION 10: EMERGENCY RELIEF (s.
-414.35, F.S.)
+SECTION 10: EMERGENCY RELIEF (section 414.35, F.S.)

-DCF is required to adopt administrative rules for the administration of emergency assistance programs delegated to the Department either by executive order in accordance with the Disaster Relief Act of 1974 or pursuant to the Food Stamp Reauthorization Act of and the Food, Conservation, and Energy Act of 2008.
+The Department is required to adopt administrative rules for the administration of emergency assistance programs delegated to the Department either by executive order in accordance with the Disaster Relief Act of 1974 or pursuant to the Food Stamp Reauthorization Act of and the Food, Conservation, and Energy Act of 2008.